-Summer camp is a favorite childhood memory for many and can play an important role in a child's growth and development.
+For many, summer camp is a favorite childhood memory.
+And it can play an important role in a child's growth and development.
 Camp can help children build confidence, make new friends, try new activities and stretch their independence.
 Most importantly, camp is a place where kids can be kids and simply have fun.

 But going away to summer camp can also cause some anxiety, especially for first-time campers or camp parents.
 See tips to help make your camper's experience a healthy and happy one.